 Study in this course will allow the student to develop a basic knowledge of combustion engine design and operation with the major emphasis on diesel engines.
-Experience in the course will provide the student with the skills and knowledge needed to diagnose,
+Experience in the course will provide the student with the skills and knowledge needed to diagnose, overhaul, maintain, adjust and repair engines found in agricultural machines and equipment.

-AGMECH 10070305 Electronics 3 Credits/Units This course will teach student to diagnosis type and operation temperature, pressure and speed sensors.
+AGMECH 10070305 Electronics 3 Credits/Units

+This course will teach student to diagnosis type and operation temperature, pressure and speed sensors.
 Students will be introduced to the computer machine communication systems.
 Students will be shown the procedure for recalling trouble codes and diagnostic of the code(s).

-AGMECH 10070325 Hydraulics 3
+AGMECH 10070325 Hydraulics 3 3 Credits/Units 3